 If you want to take some clean product photos, with a white background, then this is a really useful tutorial.
-Ordinarily, you’ve have to invest some professional grade gear, but that’s not what this article is all about.
+Ordinarily, you’d have to invest in some professional grade gear, but that’s not what this article is all about.

 DIY Light Tent – $5

 The best way to stabilize your camera is to use a tripod, but who wants to always carry one of those with them?
 Not me.

 Pop up flashes produce notoriously bad lighting, which is why most photographers never use them.
-But it doesn’t have to be like that anymore, because there’s a few ways you can modify the light, and this is one of them.
+But it doesn’t have to be like that anymore, because there are a few ways you can modify the light, and this is one of them.

 DIY Pop-Up Flash Bounce – 25c

 I recommend them to everyone, but they’re not always the cheapest thing to buy.
-That’s where Todd Owyoung comes in from IShootShows, as he’s written a hugely detailed guide to building your own.
-Check it out.
+That’s where Todd Owyoung comes in from IShootShows.
+He’s written a hugely detailed guide to building your own.

 DIY Beauty Dish – $20

 I’ve seen a number of DIY soft-boxes.
 Most are made from cardboard, wire and fabric or other random items.
 None of these look very good or are very strong.

 Right flashes produce some really good lighting, but boy can they be expensive.
 Not if you do it the DIY way though, and opt to use some materials from your home, and a little bit of your time.

-This article will explain how to design and assemble bluescreens, greenscreens and backdrops for photos and video, as well as how to easily and inexpensively build a portable frame to support these backdrops out of PVC pipe or metal conduit.
-It’s a really thorough article, with good details on pricing too.
+This article will explain how to design and assemble bluescreens, greenscreens and backdrops for photos and video.
+It will also show you how to easily and inexpensively build a portable frame to support these backdrops.
+You just need some PVC pipe or metal conduit for the frame.

 Hey, that’s all folks.
 Like it?
 Pin it! 🙂